 10. Signatera Medicare coverage for CRC and draft coverage for immunotherapy response monitoring

 Palmetto GBA, a Medicare administrative contractor, released final local coverage determination (LCD) for the Signatera residual disease test for stages II–III CRC.
 This means that all patients with stage II or III colorectal cancer are now covered by Medicare.
-Other patients can submit for insurance authorization, which is determined on a case-by-case basis backed by Natera’s commitment to making Signatera as affordable as possible.
+Other patients can submit for insurance authorization, which is determined on a case-by-case basis backed by Natera billing's commitment to making Signatera as affordable as possible.
+Reach out to Natera billing for questions regarding coverage at 1-844-384-2996 (8 am-7 pm CT M-F).

 Under Medicare coverage in the adjuvant setting (the first six months after tumor-removal surgery), Signatera can be used to aid in the decision to give adjuvant chemotherapy and potentially avoid unnecessary treatment, or to observe patient response.
 In the surveillance setting (after six months post-surgery), Signatera can be used along with CEA testing to detect recurrence earlier, while a tumor may still be resectable, and to provide more context to elevated CEA levels.
 Signatera has been validated across multiple cancer types to detect residual disease up to two years earlier than standard diagnostic tools, with virtually no false positives, and to help assess treatment response in conjunction with imaging.16–19